-Our stock price is likely to be highly volatile.
+The trading price of our common stock may be highly volatile.
 The stock market in general and the market for smaller pharmaceutical and biotechnology companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
+As a result of this volatility, you may not be able to sell your common stock at or above the purchase price and you may lose some or all of your investment.
 The market price for our common stock may be influenced by many factors, including:

-- · the success of existing or new competitive products or technologies; - · regulatory actions with respect to our product candidates or our competitors' products and product candidates; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - · the timing and results of preclinical studies for any of our product candidates; - the timing and results of clinical trials of MGTA-456 and any other product candidates; - commencement or termination of collaborations for E478 or any of our current and future programs and product candidates; - failure or discontinuation of any of our development programs; - results of clinical trials of product candidates of our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights;
+• the success of existing or new competitive products or technologies;

-- the recruitment or departure of key personnel; - · the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to develop additional product candidates or products; - actual or anticipated changes in estimates as to financial results or development timelines; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or other stockholders; - variations in our financial results or those of companies that are perceived to be similar to us; - · changes in estimates or recommendations by securities analysts, if any, that cover us; - · changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- regulatory actions with respect to our product candidates or our competitors' products and product candidates; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - the timing and results of preclinical studies for any of our product candidates; - the timing and results of clinical trials of MGTA-456, MGTA-145 and any other product candidates; - commencement or termination of collaborations for E478 or any of our current and future programs and product candidates; - failure or discontinuation of any of our development programs; - results of clinical trials of product candidates of our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or clinical development programs; - the results of our efforts to develop additional product candidates or products; - actual or anticipated changes in estimates as to financial results or development timelines; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or other stockholders; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover us; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - disruptions to political, governmental or regulatory systems, including shutdowns of the government and its agencies; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.